Endogenous Epistemic Weighting under Heterogeneous Information: Segmented Competence and Mixture Models

-Figures~\ref{fig:cmm_cjt}--\ref{fig:cmm_logit} report the success probability of CJT and ESCM under the CMM-3 wide benchmark.
-Heatmaps are plotted over the $(\mu_1,\mu_3)$ plane for an electorate of size $n=501$ with equal mixture weights.
+All results fix $n=501$.
+For the ESCM specifications considered below, the assessment length is set to $l_a=10$, and this parameter enters through the assessment-induced mapping from competence to aggregation coefficients rather than through an explicit simulation of the full institutional procedure.
+For each specification of the competence distribution and coefficient map, the reduced-form moments $\mu_S$ and $\sigma_S^2$ of Section~\ref{sec:clt-general} are computed by numerical integration over $f$.
+For the regularized log-odds specification, the regularization parameter is set to $\varepsilon=0.01$.
+The approximate success probability is then evaluated as

+so that the figures below should be interpreted as diagnostics for the large-sample Gaussian approximation rather than as finite-sample guarantees for an implemented ESCM.

-\paragraph{CJT benchmark.} Figure~\ref{fig:cmm_cjt} shows that majority rule depends only on the average competence $\bar{\mu}$ and is therefore insensitive to competence segmentation.
-Large regions of the parameter space yield low success probability even when a highly competent minority is present, provided it is numerically outweighed by less informed groups.
+\paragraph{Equal-weight benchmark.} Figure~\ref{fig:cmm_cjt} shows that the approximate success probability under the equal-weight rule depends only on $\bar{\mu}$ and is insensitive to competence segmentation.
+Large regions of the $(\mu_1,\mu_3)$ plane therefore yield only modest collective accuracy even when a highly competent group is present, provided average competence remains near the indifference threshold.
+This illustrates the demanding nature of the mixture benchmark: within the Gaussian approximation, the equal-weight rule responds only to average competence, leaving room for improvement only if a weighting scheme can exploit how competence is distributed beyond its mean.

-\paragraph{ESCM with linear weighting.} Figure~\ref{fig:cmm_linear} reports ESCM performance with linear epistemic weights ($g(\bar s)=\bar s$, $l_a=10$, $k=1$), together with the corresponding gain relative to CJT.
-Unlike majority rule, ESCM induces a non-trivial dependence on the segmentation parameters $(\mu_1,\mu_3)$.
-In particular, collective accuracy increases with $\mu_3$ even when $\mu_1$ remains low, indicating that informative minorities contribute positively despite being numerically dominated.
-The gain map shows that epistemic improvements are concentrated near the CJT indifference region, where average competence is close to one half and unweighted aggregation is most fragile, while losses remain bounded across the parameter space.
-This pattern mirrors the Beta case and reflects the moderate but robust effect of linear epistemic weighting.

-\paragraph{ESCM with log-odds weighting.} Figure~\ref{fig:cmm_logit} reports ESCM performance with log-odds epistemic weights ($l_a=10$), together with the corresponding gain relative to CJT.
-As in the unimodal case, the log-odds transformation produces a sharper restructuring of the success probability surface, extending high-accuracy regions into parameter ranges where majority rule fails.
-Relative to linear weighting, gains are larger and more closely aligned with competence segmentation, reflecting a stronger compression of low-quality signals and a more selective amplification of reliable ones.
-At the same time, the bounded nature of the log-odds map prevents extreme dominance, ensuring that improvements arise from variance reduction rather than from voting power concentration.